Last reviewed 5 September 2022

 Schools and universities carry out a good deal of practical training and this can include in workshops and laboratories.
 In some cases and in particular at universities, specialist risk assessments may be required to ensure the health and safety of students.
 In some cases, practical training work in universities may be experimental in which case risks may be significantly higher than during routine training.

 A 17-year-old apprentice was attending a training centre and had been sent there by his employer.
 He was training to be a woodworker.
-He was shown how to use a planing machine but there was little instruction in how to adjust the top guards at the machine.
+He was shown how to use a planing machine but there was little instruction on how to adjust the top guards at the machine.
 Later that day, he went to the instructor and asked whether he could use the planing machine to plane a small piece of wood, although he had never used the machine on his own before the instructor gave him permission to use the machine.
 The apprentice went to use the planing machine to plane a piece of wood which was only about six inches long and two inches thick.
-During planing, the apprentice did not know how to adjust the top guards at the machine.
+During planing, the apprentice did not know how to adjust the top guards on the machine.
 He did not know what the role of push-sticks were and consequently he did not use one.
-As he was planing, one of his hands came into contact with the rotating cutter block at the machine.
+As he was planing, one of his hands came into contact with the rotating cutter block of the machine.
 The tips of several fingers were amputated.

 No young person’s risk assessment had been carried out.
 The apprentice had not been properly trained.
 He was not properly supervised.
 The training centre was prosecuted and fined under s.3 of the HSWA.
 It was also sued by the apprentice who received compensation.
 He was left permanently disabled.